Categories

 It’s become a bit like drinking from a firehose, in the best possible sense.
 There’s no way I could become a channel for all of the joy and wonder and delight and satisfaction that wants to flow in me, but it’s fun to try.
 And as I repeat this process I feel my capacity for embodying all that good stuff expand.

-Through the counseling and coaching work I do, I’ve discovered that each of us has a limit on how much exuberance and joy and satisfaction we can handle at one time.
+Through many years of doing counseling and coaching work, I’ve discovered that each of us has a limit on how much exuberance and joy and satisfaction we can handle at one time.
 At a certain point it becomes too much, like a circuit breaker switching off, and some people reach that threshold quickly.

 But that limit can be expanded, that capacity can be increased through desire and intention and practice and repetition, and I know of nothing that feels better than feeling that capacity grow over time, and knowing that I did that for myself because I love My Self that much and I want to enjoy My Self as much as I can in this blessed life, in this blessed body.